What is Oxycodone?

 Once someone has determined they have an oxycodone addiction, seeking treatment can help lead them to recovery and the resumption of regular, healthy lives.
 As mentioned previously, a consultation with a healthcare professional or addiction specialist is a logical first step in charting out a treatment plan that makes sense based on the individual.

 Rehab and detox treatments based in inpatient facilities under the supervision of an addiction specialist are methods used to treat oxycodone addiction.
-This can be effective for oxycodone addictions ranging from moderate to severe and offer a structured, controlled environment that is valuable in the early stages of recovery.
+This can be effective for oxycodone addictions ranging from moderate to severe and offers a structured, controlled environment that is valuable in the early stages of recovery.
 Additionally, installing patients in safe settings such as detox centers may eliminate many of the stresses and triggers that can lead to relapse in the outside world.
 Another benefit of recovery centres is that they often provide many psychological treatments aimed at curbing the root causes of oxycodone addiction.
 These activities may include cognitive behaviour therapy sessions, individual therapy, family and group therapy, holistic therapy and motivational enhancement therapy.
 These types of facilities often offer 30-, 60- and 90-day programs.

 In less severe cases of oxycodone addiction, it’s possible that patients may simply undergo some of these treatment methods on their own accord and outside of an inpatient facility.
 On top of these strategies, other forms of treatment may include recreational and nutritional programs, peer-support systems and other approaches that make sense based on the individual.

 If unsure about treatment options, there are a multitude of resources available to individuals impacted by oxycodone addiction.
-In the United States, the Substance Abuse and Mental Health Services Administration (SAMHSA) provides a 24/7, 365 helplines that can be reached at 1-800-662-4357 (HELP).
+In the United States, the Substance Abuse and Mental Health Services Administration (SAMHSA) provides a 24/7, 365 helpline that can be reached at 1-800-662-4357 (HELP).
 In Canada, addiction helplines are available in each province and can be found on the Government of Canada website.
 All of these helplines are excellent sources of information for locating nearby healthcare specialists, drug counsellors, treatment and recovery options, or just as a place that individuals facing addiction can turn to if they’d like someone to talk to about the issues they are encountering.
 People tackling addiction issues and those close to them can often feel helpless, but it’s valuable to remember that change is possible and given the right addiction plan and support system, resuming a normal, healthy lifestyle is possible.